rlayko/rlayko/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Geovisualization Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: Here are a selection of maps I made over the course of a geovisualization course.
       filters:
         folders:
           - project